-1. All Association members covered by this MOU will be entitled to full reimbursement for tuition and textbooks for classes leading to Certifications from the Office of the California State Fire Marshal as shown on the CSFM Website and all classes leading to aSubject to the Fiscal Year Maximum and the Lifetime Maximum, the City will reimburse eligible employees for formal education completed through an accredited college or university which leads to an Associates, Bachelors or Masters Degree in Fire Administration, Fire Engineering, or other job-related majors approved by the Fire Chief.
-Prior approval must be obtained by completing the College Tuition & Textbook Reimbursement Request available from the Human Resources DepartmentDivision.
+- 1. Subject to the Fiscal Year Maximum and the Lifetime Maximum, the City will reimburse eligible employees for formal education completed through an accredited college or university which leads to an Associates, Bachelors or Masters Degree in Fire Administration, Fire Engineering, or other job-related majors approved by the Fire Chief.
+Prior approval must be obtained by completing the College Tuition & Textbook Reimbursement Request available from the Human Resources Division.
 If seeking a degree, the member must submit a plan indicating the requisite course work leading to the degree that is approved by the educational institution.
-The request must be forwarded to the Fire Chief for approval.

-2. Only those employees currently employed will be reimbursed under this policy.

-3. An employee receiving funds for tuition and books paid for from other sources, including, but not limited to: grants, scholarships, and veteran's educational benefits, shall first apply [deduct] the amount of those funds to the amount being reimbursed by the City.
-Supplies, optional textbooks, parking fees, lab fees, student fees, health fees, and all other fees are not reimbursable under this policy.

-4. Upon satisfactory completion of the course, the employee must attach an official grade report and relevant receipts/bills to the request and submit it to the Human Resources Department for approval.
-Reimbursement will be made as soon as practical following receipt to the receipt to the request in the Finance DepartmentDivision.

-5. Those seeking a degree must attain a grade of "C" or better for undergraduate courses and a grade of "B" or better for graduate courses.
-Those undergraduate courses taken for "credit" will be reimbursed so long as units are accrued at the rate of a "C" grade for undergraduate courses.

-6. City vehicles will not be authorized for transportation to and from courses unless authorized by the Fire Chief.
+The request must be forwarded to the Fire Chief for approval. - 2.
+Only those employees currently employed will be reimbursed under this policy. - 3.
+An employee receiving funds for tuition and books paid for from other sources, including, but not limited to: grants, scholarships, and veteran's educational benefits, shall first apply [deduct] the amount of those funds to the amount being reimbursed by the City.
+Supplies, optional textbooks, parking fees, lab fees, student fees, health fees, and all other fees are not reimbursable under this policy. - 4.
+Upon satisfactory completion of the course, the employee must attach an official grade report and relevant receipts/bills to the request and submit it to the Human Resources Department for approval.
+Reimbursement will be made as soon as practical following receipt to the request in the Finance Division. - 5.
+Those seeking a degree must attain a grade of "C" or better for undergraduate courses and a grade of "B" or better for graduate courses.
+Those undergraduate courses taken for "credit" will be reimbursed so long as units are accrued at the rate of a "C" grade for undergraduate courses. - 6.
+City vehicles will not be authorized for transportation to and from courses unless authorized by the Fire Chief.
 Additionally, there will be no reimbursement for mileage accumulated on an employee's personal vehicle for transportation to and from these courses.